GustavoBorges13/vulkanapp-graphics-api/README.md

 + Authors: Gustavo Silva, Danilo Dutra, Cláudio Evangelista, Matheus Araujo.
 # Work for the Computer Graphics course at the Federal University of Catalão (UFCAT), Goiás
 ```
-This project demonstrates how to create a window using GLFW and perform 3D rendering with the Vulkan API (using the Vulkan SDK provided by LunarG).
-The code includes all necessary steps to render a rotating 3D cube, making it a comprehensive and easy-to-understand example of Vulkan-based rendering.
+This project demonstrates how to create a window using GLFW and perform 3D rendering with the Vulkan API (using the Vulkan SDK provided by LunarG) written in python language.
+The code includes all the steps needed to render a rotating 3D cube, making it a comprehensive and easy-to-understand example of Vulkan-based rendering.

 ## 🌟 Features